New to Teaching the EYFS?

 Avoiding overcomplicated systems

-Try to avoid creating overcomplicated systems for access to your areas of provision or outdoor area.
+Try to avoid creating overcomplicated systems for access to your prime and specific areas of provision or outdoor area.
 Creating the expectation that only four children are allowed in the sand area at a time, for example, will lead to regular disruptions as children argue about who was the last one into the area or who can play next.